rrid-ucb/pubpub-airtable-gateway/README.md

 ## Setup

+1. Fork the repo
 1. Install the node version specified in nvmrc (likely using a node version manager like [NVM](https://github.com/nvm-sh/nvm)).
-2. Run `npm install`
+1. Run `npm install`
-3. Make a copy of .env_template (.env.production at minimum, .env if you have a demo community/airtable)
+1. Make a copy of .env_template (.env.production at minimum, .env if you have a demo community/airtable)
-4. Fill out the required environment variables for your community.
+1. Modify/fill out the required environment variables for your community.
-5. Customize import.js (see detailed instructions below)
+1. Customize import.js (see detailed instructions below)

 ## Running